Students – Student Life and Activities

 The board of trustees allocates funds to the ASEWU through the Services and Activities Fee process, subject to the provisions of RCW 28B.15.045.
 Such funds, as well as university facilities made available for ASEWU use, are public in nature.
 ASEWU use and management of funds and facilities are subject to limitations imposed under state law, university policy, and the ASEWU constitution.

 The Pence Union Building is, as are all other university buildings, owned by the state of Washington.
-Responsibility for setting operating procedures for the Pence Union Building rests with the Student Union Board of Control.
+Responsibility for setting operating procedures for the Pence Union Building rests with the PUB Board.
 The operating procedures and practices are subject to state regulations and will be monitored by the vice president for business and finance or designee.

 The vice president for student affairs is the direct liaison of the administration with the ASEWU.
 The vice president for student affairs:

-The university president shall transmit written recommendations of the ASEWU council to the board of trustees per section 1-2d, EWU Policy 101-02, University Governance.
+The university president shall transmit written recommendations of the ASEWU council to the board of trustees.

 The university shall consult with the ASEWU regarding proposed changes to the Student Conduct Code.
 The ASEWU may also provide feedback on other university policy-making activities through the university policy management process.